 - The course is designed to prepare Majors for the next ten years of their career.

 - Most officers complete the course in about 14 months.

 - You must graduate this course to be eligible for promotion to LTC.

 How to Sign Up for Army ILE?

 You can learn more about the course in ATRRS.
 The course number is 701-1-250-ILE.
-I recommend you sit down with your Readiness NCO or unit S3 Training NCO to get enrolled.
+I recommend you sit down with your Readiness NCO or unit S3 Training NCO to enroll.
 They will login to ATRRS and show you your options.
 You can pick the option that is best for you.
-In addition, you must have already completed your Captain’s Career Course or 2nd tier education requirements.
-Once you are signed up for ILE, your unit can print you orders for the course.
-I also recommend you take a few moments to determine which course (internet or classroom) works best for you.
+In addition, you must complete your Captain’s Career Course or 2nd tier education requirements first.
+Once you are signed up for ILE, your unit can print your orders for the course.
+I recommend you take a few moments to determine which course (internet or classroom) works best for you.

 For most Reserve and Army National Guard Officers, the classroom course is the best option.
 I’ve found that many officers drop out of the internet portion because they can’t stay focused.
 I’m not saying that to discourage you in any way.
 If you enjoy learning via internet instruction, this is your best course of action to take.

 On the other hand, the major downside of the classroom ILE is that you will probably do two drill weekends each month for 9-12 months; one for your ILE and one with your unit.
 Most units won’t let you miss 9-12 months of drill weekend to attend a school, especially if you are in a leadership position.

 In addition, it might be in your best interest to sit down with your chain of command ahead of time, so you can discuss your career goals and develop a game-plan that supports your unit goals, and still lets you attend Army ILE.